The Hamiltonian formalism of the Inverse Problem: Integrability of Linear Systems

-The system defined above is called {\it regular } on a level set $N$ of first integrals, i.e.a level set of the map $(F_1,\ldots, F_q):M\to\mathbb{R}^q$, if conditions $(i)$ and $(ii)$ hold everywhere on $N$.
+The system defined above is called {\it regular } on a level set $N$ of first integrals, i.e., a level set of the map $(F_1,\ldots, F_q):M\to\mathbb{R}^q$, if condition $(iii)$ holds everywhere on $N$.
 An integrable system in the sense of Definition~\ref{def:integrable-general} has {\it action-angle variables} (also known as {\it Liouville system of coordinates}) around any compact regular level set $N$, see \cite[Theorem 2.1]{zung-action-angle}.

-Definition~\ref{def:integrable-general} ignores the geometric structure underlying Hamiltonian system and only considers commuting flows and first integrals, for that reason it is also called {\it non-Hamiltonian integrability}.
-The linear vector fields we discussed in Section~\ref{sec:linear-vector-fields} are Hamiltonian with respect to presymplectic, poisson, Dirac or proper big-istropic structures.
-We provide integrability definitions taking these structures in account as well.
-The additional requirement is that the underlying structure should be preserved by the commuting flows.
+Definition~\ref{def:integrable-general} only considers commuting flows and first integrals without any underlying geometric structure, for that reason it is also called {\it non-Hamiltonian integrability}.
+The following definition considers an underlying geometric structure as well.